BrenesRM/DevSecOps-NYIT-VAN/README.md

 6. **Testing Vulnerabilities**: Mentions the intentionally included vulnerabilities for security testing.
 7. **Running the Application**: Instructions on how to deploy and run the app within Kubernetes.

 You can modify the sections to add specific details related to your environment or project requirements.
-Let me know if you need further assistance!
+Let me know if you need further assistance!!